-The term ‘resource guarding’ says something about the behavior and the context, but the underlying emotions can differ per dog and per situation.
+The term ‘resource guarding’ says something about the behaviour and the context, but the underlying emotions can differ per dog and per situation.

-Prey aggression is a very concentrated, quiet and extremely intense form of instinctive (high intrinsic motivation) aggression aimed at catching and killing prey to consume.
-Through selective breeding, humans have influenced the prey drive and prey behavior sequence of dogs, resulting in differences within many dog breeds (i.e. border collies have been bred not to catch and kill, but only to stalk and stop prey from moving).
+Prey behaviour or prey aggression is a very concentrated, quiet and extremely intense form of instinctive (high intrinsic motivation) aggression aimed at catching and killing prey to consume.
+Some experts argue that this is a behaviour sequence/pattern which has been so strongly stored in the brain, that it needs to be defined differently and seperately.
+They prefer to call it prey behaviour instead of aggression and there may be good sense in this.
+Through selective breeding, humans have influenced the prey drive and prey behaviour sequence of dogs, resulting in differences within many dog breeds (i.e. border collies have been bred not to catch and kill, but only to stalk and influence the movements of prey).

 Pathological aggression (disease)/impulsive aggression

 This is a rare type of aggression which is highly unpredictable and extremely impulsive, occurring completely at random (there are no clear triggers or context).
-A dysfunctional balance of hormones and/or neurotransmitters could be a cause, amongst other medical issues.
-For proper treatment, veterinary behaviorists are a necessity, as in most cases behavioral medication will be needed.
+A dysfunctional balance of hormones and/or neurotransmitters could be a cause, amongst other medical conditions.
+For proper treatment, veterinary behaviourists are a necessity, as in most cases behavioural medication will be needed.